en

 Address: Minamiyakata 3-2 Sakaecho, Toyoake, Aichi 470-1168

 Access: From Nagoya Station, take the Meitetsu train to Chukyo Keibajomae.
-From there, it is a 5-minute walk.
+From there, it’s a 7-minute walk.

 Website (Japanese only) | Google Maps